DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 </figure>

 which is not what you want most probably.
 The string belongs to the language in both cases, however semantics are very different.
+In the first tree, the two weekdays and the time_of_the_day are at the same level.
+One can attach time_of_the_day to the both days if you traverse from the **weekday_or_weekday** node.
+In the latter, time_of_the_day node is sibling to only one weekday node, which happens to be Thursday.
 If one string can end up in several parse trees, always ask yourself: 'How should be the precedence/evaluation/semantics?'
 While designing the grammar, keep the semantics in your head as well.
 While designing any parser, *you* are the king of the semantics universe.
 The grammars carry semantics that *you* charge, the generated parse trees are structured the way *you* want.
 OK, let's add the time strings as well.
 The time string business is a bit tricky, because numbers in general can be many different things, not only part of date strings.
 What I mean is that:

 ```